 Clearance Air Monitoring – Air monitoring conducted by a licensed asbestos project monitor at the conclusion of an asbestos response action which is used in combination with visual inspection to assess adequacy of cleanup and project completion.

-Commercial Asbestos – Any material containing asbestos that is extracted from ore and has value because of its asbestos content.

-Competent Person – One who is capable of identifying existing asbestos hazards in the workplace and selecting the appropriate control strategy for asbestos exposure and who has the authority to take prompt corrective measures to eliminate them, In addition, for Class I and Class II work , a Competent Person is one who is specially trained in a course which meets the criteria of EPA's Model Accreditation Plan (40 CFR part 763) for supervisor, or its equivalent and, for Class III and Class IV work, one who is trained in a manner consistent with EPA requirements for training of local education agency maintenance and custodial staff as set forth at 40 CFR 763.92 (a)(2) or MA-MAP 454 CMR 28.12.
-Such training must be approved and conducted by a Mass Certified Asbestos Training Provider.
+Competent Person – One who is capable of identifying existing asbestos hazards in the workplace and selecting the appropriate control strategy for asbestos exposure and who has the authority to take prompt corrective measures to eliminate them.
+In addition, for Class I and Class II work , a Competent Person is one who is specially trained in a course which meets the criteria of EPA's Model Accreditation Plan (40 CFR Part 763) for supervisor, or its equivalent, and for Class III and Class IV work, one who is trained in a manner consistent with EPA requirements for training of local education agency maintenance and custodial staff as set forth at 40 CFR 763.92 (a)(2) or 454 CMR 28.13(8).
+Such training must be approved and conducted by a DLS Certified Asbestos Training Provider.

 Containment – "Enclosure”, as defined herein.

-Critical barrier – Work area preparation enclosure consisting of at least one layer of plastic sheeting sealed over all openings into a work area or any other similarly placed physical barrier sufficient to prevent airborne asbestos in a work area from migrating to an adjacent area.
+Critical Barrier – Work area preparation enclosure consisting of at least one layer of plastic sheeting sealed over all openings into a work area or any other similarly placed physical barrier sufficient to prevent airborne asbestos in a work area from migrating to an adjacent area.

 Cutting – To penetrate with a sharp-edged instrument and includes sawing, but does not include shearing, slicing, or punching.

-Damaged ACM – ACM which has deteriorated or sustained physical injury or, if the ACM has delaminated from its bond to the substrate.
+Damaged ACM – ACM which has deteriorated or sustained physical injury or where the ACM has delaminated from its bond to the substrate.
 Such damage or deterioration may be illustrated by the separation of ACM into layers; separation of ACM from the substrate; flaking, blistering, or crumbling of the ACM surface; water damage; significant or repeated water stains, scrapes, gouges, mars or other signs of physical injury on the ACM.
 Asbestos debris originating from the ACM in question may also indicate damage.
-Damage over less than 1/10 of the surface if the damage is distributed or less than ¼ if the damage is localized.

 Decontamination Area – An enclosed area adjacent and/or connected to the regulated area per 454 CMR 28.10(4)(b)5 and consisting of an equipment room, shower area, and clean room, which is used for the decontamination of workers, materials, and equipment that are contaminated with asbestos.

-Demolition – The wrecking or removal of any facility in whole or in portion .
+Demolition – means the wrecking or taking out of any load-supporting structural member of a facility together with any related handling operations or the intentional burning of any facility.

 Department – The Massachusetts Department of Labor Standards, as established by M.G.L. c.
-23.
+23, §§ 1 and 11A.

-Designated Person – A person appointed by the Local Education Agency (LEA), under 40 CFR ' 763.84 (g), and 454 CMR 28.12 who is trained to ensure the proper implementation of AHERA in school buildings.
+Designated Person – A person appointed by the Local Education Agency (LEA), under 40 CFR 763.84 (g) or 454 CMR 28.13(1)(b), who is trained to ensure the proper implementation of AHERA in school buildings.

 Director – The Director of the Massachusetts Department of Labor Standards or his/her designee.

-Disturbance – A physical disruption of the matrix of an asbestos-containing material or PACM which predisposes the material to fiber release or the generation of asbestos-containing dust or debris
+Disturbance – A physical disruption of the matrix of an asbestos-containing material or PACM which predisposes the material to fiber release or the generation of asbestos-containing dust or debris.

 Emergency Project – Any asbestos project necessary to protect or preserve life or property from imminent harm, damage or deterioration, or is necessary to protect equipment from damage, or is necessary to avoid imposing an unreasonable financial burden as determined by the Director.
 This term includes operations necessitated by non-routine failures of equipment.